 During your examination, your doctor will examine your jaw closely and evaluate for signs that your bite may be off.
 Some signs include uneven closing of the jaw on both sides, popping or clicking noises upon opening or closing, wear facets in areas where the enamel has been ground away, or fractured teeth.
 Chronic symptoms of bruxism, such as headaches, neck aches, or jaw pain, are also clues that the bite may be off.

-Before the procedure begins, the doctor will have you bite on a very thin piece of mylar paper.
+Our doctors will have you bite on a very thin piece of mylar paper.
 The mylar paper transfers color to the areas where contact occurs.
-The doctor will then smooth the area where the marks have been left by removing just enough of the tooth or restoration to eliminate the interference.
-This process will be done on all areas where the mylar paper left color on the tooth until the teeth meet together in a proper position.
+He will then smooth the area where the marks have been left by removing just enough of the tooth or restoration until the teeth meet together in a proper position.